about Religious “RE” Faith Formation

 REFF Safety Protocols:

-- Volunteers must be vaccinated
+- Volunteers and Youth expected to be vaccinated unless medical issues

 More information of Cooperative UU Religious Faith Formation Program